- Practice Management

 Physician assistants wanting to enroll to be a Medicare provider must meet the following requirements:

+Medicaid programs are administered by each state and the state determines the extent in which a physician assistant can be reimbursed for services.
 All states currently cover the services provided by PAs through Medicaid's fee-for-service or managed care plans.
 Billing for those services does vary from state to state.
 However, the services are typically reimbursed at the same or a lower rate than that of a physician.

 "Incident to" is a Medicare term used to describe services billed in the office or clinic setting and therefore is generally not applicable to patients seen in the emergency department.

 PAs working in the emergency department may bill under their name, and NPI number for evaluation and management (E/M services) reimbursed at 85% of a physician charge.

 A “shared visit” allows for billing under the physician's name for reimbursement at 100%.
 In order to qualify for a “shared visit” according to Medicare policy, there are several specific elements that must be met.
 The physician must “provide any face-to-face portion of the E/M encounter with the patient” and must perform “a substantive portion of an E/M visit,” defining “substantive portion" as all or some portion of the history, physical or medical decision-making components of an E/M service.
 The PA and the physician must have the same employer and see the patient on the same calendar day.
 There also needs to be clear documentation in the patient’s chart regarding the PA and the physician's involvement.